About the Frank Adversego Thriller Series

 Stylistically, I’m probably most indebted to Evelyn Waugh, a British author of the last century who was a master stylist and a brilliant executioner of social satire.
 When you read one of my books, you’ll meet colorful but credible characters whose aspirations and machinations serve to advance the plot and make reading fun.
 They’ll also be giving and taking the sort of jabs that their real life analogues so richly deserve but too infrequently get.

-what about my third, currently in-progress book, titled The Doodlebug War?
+What new cyber-disaster have I dreamed up for my third, currently in-progress book, titled The Doodlebug War?
 Well, take my word for it, you really don’t want to know.
+Unfortunately, if we don’t do something to avert it soon, I’m afraid you’re going to learn about in the real world instead of the fictional one.
 If that doesn’t stop you, you really should become a Friend of Frank.

 As an attorney, I’ve worked with technology companies for more than thirty years, including many of the organizations seeking to thwart cyber-attacks before they occur.
 As a high-tech lawyer, my only requirement during working hours is a reliable Internet connection.
 That allows my wife and I to live in the winter in Naples, Florida, and in the summer, on Vinalhaven, an island off the coast of Maine.
 In between, we’re in Marblehead, Massachusetts.
 When I’m not writing or predicting the next cyber-disaster, I’m likely to be spending my free time roaming the back country of the American southwest in my Jeep, scouting out settings for my next book.